swalihkt/swalihkt/README.md

 ---

 ## **Outcome**
-This project helped in learning how to design a professional and interactive dashboard that clearly presents data-driven business insights using Power BI.
+This dashboard helps business stakeholders monitor and evaluate key sales metrics and performance indicators in a visually appealing and interactive manner.